- E-Tron and E-Tron Sportback launching simultaneously

 - Up to 400km of zero-emissions range

-That price is for the entry-level E-Tron 50 which plugs in the line-up with a 71kWh battery that sends 230kW and 540Nm to all four wheels via two electric motors and an electrical evolution of the company’s proprietary Quattro all-wheel-drive system.
+Pricing for Audi's first series production EV starts at $137,700 for the entry-level E-Tron 50, which plugs in the line-up with a 71kWh battery that sends 230kW and 540Nm to all four wheels via two electric motors and an electrical evolution of the company’s proprietary quattro all-wheel-drive system.

 Read next: Audi E-Tron takes on Pikes Peak

-Alongside the more practical SUV, a Sportback model of the E-Tron is also up for grabs, adding a more slippery and elegant version with the same mechanicals and a slightly elevated price.
+Alongside the more practical SUV, a Sportback model of the E-Tron is also up for grabs, adding a more slippery and elegant version with the same mechanicals but with an $11,000 premium over the standard version.

-Finally, the arrival of Audi’s electric foray is being marked by just 70 examples of a special First Edition costing $159,600 or $169,950 for the Sportback.
+The arrival of Audi’s electric foray is also being marked by just 70 examples of a special First Edition of the E-Tron 55 and E-Tron Sportback 55, costing $159,600 or $169,950 respectively.

 First Edition variants add to the 55’s mechanical and performance base with a number of options included as a deal sweetener.